 The Legislature appropriates funds for capital outlay projects such as acquiring land, planning and constructing new buildings, expanding or modifying existing buildings, and/or purchasing equipment related to such construction.
 Through review and approval processes, the Board ensures that capital outlay projects adhere to the Legislature’s appropriation intents.

 Voting members of the Board include the Director of Finance (Board Chair), the Director of Transportation, and the Director of General Services.
 When the Board deals with matters related to the issuance of revenue bonds, the State Controller and the State Treasurer are added as members.
 In addition, for actions related to property acquisition and project construction for entities within the Natural Resources Agency, the Secretary of the Natural Resources Agency is added as a member.
-Advisory members include the Director of the Employment Development Department, three Senators appointed by the Senate Rules Committee, and three Assembly members appointed by the Speaker of the House.
+Advisory members include the Director of the Employment Development Department, three Senators appointed by the Senate Rules Committee, and three Assembly members appointed by the Speaker of the Assembly.

 The State Public Works Board offers an e-mail subscription service for meeting notices, agendas, and other Board-related actions and notices.
 To subscribe, please enroll via the State Public Works Board Mailing List subscription webpage.